MysEcho/mys-monolith.github.io/_teaching/2014-spring-teaching-1.md

 I like discussing new stuff with my friends so we talked at lengths at algorithms like DWA, RRT*, TEB, Voronoi etc. while we already had learnt Dijkstra's shortest path algorithm in our Data-Structures course.

-Here's a short glimpse of me teaching Robot Transformations.
+Here's a short glimpse of me teaching Coordinate Transforms.
 (I do not have the full video.)
 ![Industrial Robotics Teaching](../images/teaching.gif)